 1. How does the rate of return benefits people?

-2. How the rate of return beneficial in day-to-day business?
+2. How the rate of return is beneficial in day-to-day business?

 3. How does ROR bring changes among rural people?